Ahorraton/.github/profile/README.md

 # Ahorratón

-Ahorraton is a web application that compares product prices from the top Argentinan supermarkets and recommends the most cost-effective store based on a user’s shopping list.
+Ahorraton is a web application that compares product prices from the top Argentinian supermarkets and recommends the most cost-effective store based on a user’s shopping list.

 # Architecture